stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Version 18 (currently in it's alpha stage) ships with quite a few improvements:

 - It updates the find API,
-- brings toolbar customization to another level,
+- brings toolbar customization and responsive design to another level,
+- give you the option to add many buttons to the toolbar that used to be hidden in the secondary menu,
 - adds more flexibility with respect to `[pageViewMode]`, `[scrollMode]`, and `[spreadMode]`,
 - and updates to pdf.js 3.8 in the stable branch and to pdf.js 3.9 in the bleeding-edge branch.
 - The bleeding-edge branch, in turn, gives you a sneak preview to the new "stamp" editor which allows you to add images to PDF files.

+A side-effect of the improvements of the toolbar and the secondary menu is a slightly modified layout.
+Most people won't notice, but if you're using screenshot tests, expect them to break.

-The updated find API also brings a couple of breaking changes.
+The updated find API brings a couple of breaking changes.
 I removed the fuzzy search, the multiple words-seacrch, and the current page / page range search.
 "Ignore accent" now is "match diacritics".
 When you migrate your code, you'll have to invert your boolean logic, because "ignore accents" is the oppositve of "match diacritics".
 Along the way, I noticed that the find API didn't work as expected.
 I fixed several bugs and added more fields to the events.
 If you rely on the old events, brace yourself for (minor) breaking changes.

 The reason for the breaking changes is that maintaining the library became more time-consuming with each version of pdf.js.
 So I had to reduce the differences between the libraries.
 In other words, I pruned ngx-extended-pdf-viewer.
 I'm positive I've finished pruning, so in future, there will be less breaking changes.
 Please apologize for the inconvenience!